Recep Tayyip Erdoğan: General elections

 The elections of 2002 were the first elections in which Erdoğan participated as a party leader.
 All parties previously elected to parliament failed to win enough votes to re-enter the parliament.
 The AKP won 34.3% of the national vote and formed the new government.
 Turkish stocks rose more than 7% on Monday morning.
 Politicians of the previous generation, such as Ecevit, Bahceli, Yılmaz and Çiller, resigned.
 The second largest party, the CHP, received 19.4% of the votes.
 The AKP won a landslide victory in the parliament, taking nearly two-thirds of the seats.
 Erdoğan could not become Prime Minister as he was still banned from politics by the judiciary for his speech in Siirt.
-Gül became the Prime Minister instead.
-In December 2002, the Supreme Election Board canceled the general election results from Siirt due to voting irregularities and scheduled a new election for 9 February 2003.
+Gül became the prime minister instead.
+In December 2002, the Supreme Election Board cancelled the general election results from Siirt due to voting irregularities and scheduled a new election for 9 February 2003.
 By this time, party leader Erdoğan was able to run for parliament due to a legal change made possible by the opposition Republican People's Party.
 The AKP duly listed Erdoğan as a candidate for the rescheduled election, which he won, becoming Prime Minister after Gül handed over the post.

 On 14 April 2007, an estimated 300,000 people marched in Ankara to protest against the possible candidacy of Erdoğan in the 2007 presidential election, afraid that if elected as president, he would alter the secular nature of the Turkish state.
 Erdoğan announced on 24 April 2007 that the party had nominated Abdullah Gül as the AKP candidate in the presidential election.
 The protests continued over the next several weeks, with over one million people reported to have turned out at a 29 April rally in Istanbul, tens of thousands at separate protests on 4 May in Manisa and Çanakkale, and one million in İzmir on 13 May.